 Wake Forest moved to its current home on the Reynolda Campus in 1956.
 The majority of existing campus buildings were constructed in those early days.
-These fifty-year-old facilities are kept running through investments in energy-efficiency and renovations that benefit the environment and the university’s bottom line.
+These nearly seventy-year-old facilities are kept running through investments in energy-efficiency and renovations that benefit the environment and the university’s bottom line.
 Today, the Reynolda campus includes approximately 345 acres of land and 3.5 million gross square feet of building space.

 Environmentally Preferable Construction